Ryan-Atkinson87/mqtt_aquarium_monitoring/README.md

-# MQTT System Monitoring
+# MQTT Aquarium Monitoring

 ![MIT License](https://img.shields.io/badge/license-MIT-green)

 ## Overview

-**MQTT System Monitoring** is a lightweight Python application designed for Raspberry Pi devices to monitor system resource usage (CPU, memory, disk, and temperature) and send the data to a ThingsBoard instance using MQTT.
+**MQTT Aquarium Monitoring** is a lightweight Python application designed for Raspberry Pi devices to monitor aquarium telemetry (temperature, light levels, turbidity etc.) and send the data to a ThingsBoard instance using MQTT.
 This program is intended for production environments where reliable telemetry reporting and logging are crucial.
 It is structured for maintainability and extensibility, with a focus on clean code, unit testing, and systemd deployment.

 ## Features

-- Sends system telemetry to ThingsBoard
+- Sends aquarium telemetry to ThingsBoard
 - Sends static machine attributes (device name, IP, MAC address)
 - Local rotating log files for debugging and traceability
 - Unit tested with Pytest